johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-01-21-bicep-lint-azure-pipelines-github-actions/index.md

           artifactName: CodeAnalysisLogs # required to show up in the scans tab
 ```

 The above is essentially the same as the GitHub Actions example, but it uses the Azure CLI instead of the Bicep CLI.
 The `PublishBuildArtifacts` task is provided by Azure Pipelines.
-It allows you to publish build artifacts, which will show up in the scans part of Azure Pipelines.
-You can see the results of the linting process in the scans part of Azure Pipelines, like so:
+It allows you to publish build artifacts, which will show up in the Scans part of Azure Pipelines.
+You can see the results of the linting process in Scans, like so:

 ![screenshot of the no-unused-vars rule in Azure Pipelines scans](screenshot-azure-pipelines-scans-no-unused-vars.webp)